Welcome to MassDataSafety.com and 201CMR17.com

 If you want a supportive environment to:

-Or if you prefer, you can purchase access to the templates now, and decide later to attend a workshop.
-We strongly recommend that you attend a workshop, as it will make the templates much more valuable to you.
+Or if you prefer, you can purchase access to the template now, and decide later to attend a workshop.
+We strongly recommend that you attend a workshop, as it will make the template much more valuable to you.

 These regulations apply to ALL businesses and organizations, large and small, handling information about people from Massachusetts that could be used for identity theft.
 It is surprising how broad this is.
 For example, if you run a veterinary clinic and you take personal checks, which are printed with checking account numbers, these regulations apply to you.
 If you employ even one person, you are required to keep W-4 and I-9 forms, which have Social Security numbers, and the regulations apply to how you handle those forms.
 If you are a large clothing company with multiple locations, and you store millions of customer credit card numbers, these regulations apply to you.
 If you are a restaurant, they apply too.
 The good news is that the regulations specifically recognize that the amount of personal identity information you handle and store affects how much effort and money you must put in to comply.